Accounting Essentials: You Can’t Fix What You Don’t Know

 With the right tools and training, you’ll have the ability to make positive changes in your business, to plan ahead, and position yourself for the winning season you and your team have worked so hard to achieve.

-Kim Archer is the Vice President of Dealer Coaching for Business Development Resources (BDR), the premier business training and coaching provider to the home service industry.
-She is the lead trainer for BDR’s financial courses, Accounting & Office Management, and QuickBooks for the HVAC Contractor.
+Kim Archer is the president of Business Development Resources (BDR), the premier business training and coaching provider in the home service industry.
+She is the lead trainer for BDR’s financial courses, Accounting & Office Management, and QuickBooks for Contractors.
 The architect of BDR’s Profit Launch business planning workshops, she created the templates used to produce hundreds of monthly financial statements, with combined client revenues of over 2.1 billion dollars annually.
-Learn more about BDR at www.bdrco.com
+Learn more about BDR at www.bdrco.com.

-Read the article from BDR VP of Dealer Coaching & Trainer Kim Archer in Contracting Business.
+Read the article by BDR President Kim Archer in Contracting Business.